arokah25/stellar-parameter-prediction/README.md

 # Stellar Parameter Prediction with 1D CNN

-This project uses a 1D Convolutional Neural Network to predict key stellar properties — effective temperature (T_eff), surface gravity (log_g), and metallicity ([Fe/H]) — from GALAH spectral data.

 ## Project Overview

-Regression model implemented with PyTorch to extract stellar parameters spectral inputs.
+1D CNN implemented with PyTorch to predict key stellar properties (effective temperature (T_eff), surface gravity (log_g), and metallicity [Fe/H]).
 The improved version of the model also estimates predictive uncertainty under a Gaussian assumption.

 ## Files